kgisl/project-ideas/searchHTML.elm.md

   - add http access to both talk to a server (use `form`) Element
   - Access server with search results and/or crawl the web directly
   - add local storage
+  - add `form` handling
+	  -  _My explanation: By using button inside a form, you make it so that when the button is clicked, a GET request is sent to some server.
+The address of that server you would specify in some attribute, like http://package.elm-lang.org/packages/evancz/elm-html/4.0.2/Html-Attributes#action, but you haven’t specified that attribute.
+So the request goes to some unknown/empty URI, or actually just to the current server, which at http://elm-lang.org/try results in the 404 you see, as it is not prepared to process your specific form request._

 ```elm